sher9n/Lighthouse/README.md

 # Lighthouse
-Lighthouse is the cross-chain reputation standard for DAO members
+Lighthouse is the cross-chain reputation standard for DAO members.

 ## **The Problem**
 DAO tools are scattered, cross-competitive and track reputation in isolation.
 This limits connectivity and participation between DAOs and DAO members.